casaverde/adesina-saka.github.io/README.md

 # adesina-saka.github.io
-This is to meant to provide some intriguing insights on my technical capabilities and achievements.
+An insight into my technical capabilities and achievements.